scsm-ua/kirtan-guide-en/songs/kobe-gaura-vane-suradhuni-tate.md

     kobe gaura-vane, suradhunī-taṭe, ‘hā rādhe hā kṛṣṇa’ bo’le kāṅdiyā beḍābo, deho-sukha chāḍi’, nānā latā-taru-tole

-O when, O when will this soul chant in Gaura-for- est on the Ganges banks the Holy Names “Rādhā,” and “Krishna” renouncing all the body’s joys and drenched with all the tears I’ve wept amidst the herbs, beneath a tree.
+O when, O when will this soul chant in Gaura-forest on the Ganges banks the Holy Names “Rādhā,” and “Krishna” renouncing all the body’s joys and drenched with all the tears I’ve wept amidst the herbs, beneath a tree.

 #### 2